Immediately after surgery

 If you have sutures, these are usually removed at week two.

 - We will provide you with a Dressing Change Letter to give to your GP.

-- You will have a Virtual Appointment with your surgeon at week 1.
+- You will have a Virtual Appointment with your doctor at week one.

-You may experience some discomfort at your week 1 dressing change, take your prescribed pain medication prior to your appointment.
+You may experience some discomfort at your week one dressing change, take your prescribed pain medication prior to your appointment.